 - Have a proficiency in writing, speaking, and reading in English.
 Bilingual or ESOL students must document English proficiency prior to registering for class.

 A MAT manual is provided by the trainer with the classroom training only.
 An online manual is available for an additional $20.

-To learn more about MAY or to find a MAT Trainer in your area, visit https://www.ecetp.pdp.albany.edu/mat.shtm.
+To learn more about MAT or to find a MAT Trainer in your area, click here.